chettriyuvraj/query-executor/README.md

     - sl: 64 bytes (string large)
 - Our format makes it easy to support random access, because of the fixed-width fields, any random access to ith record is a simple matter of arithmetic
 - In essence, they are chunks
 - Completely self contained is difficult.
-Lets assume all files will be stored in the same directory, name of file will be same as name of directory, and all pages will be in a single file.
+Lets assume all files will be stored in the same (current) directory, name of file will be same as name of directory, and all pages will be in a single file.
 8KB pages, so again distinguishing between pages will be simple arithmetic
+- De-facto header:
     - Reserve 8 bytes at the start for the number of records filled so far
+    - 1 byte for number of fields
+    - Next 1 byte * number of field bits for indicating their type (00 ss, 01 sm, 10 sl) (not very efficient)
+    - First record indicates the column names, all of type sl (always)
+    - next 'n' records are the actual tuples
+- We aren't considering the problem of capping a file size as of now (eg. pages must always be completely within a file)

+## Plan

+- Let's have an underlying struct YcFile represent the file.
+Fields:
+    - tableName representing the table name
+    - file underlying os file - if not nil then it is open
+    - Write method()
+        - calls open first
+        - validates the byte data depending on the table, fields etc (must be one complete tuple, anything greater not written)
+        - finally writes
+    - Open() first checks if file is null, checks assets folder if file with tableName exists, if not then creates and generates header, sets file field to opened file
+    - validate()
+    - Read() - similar to write, call open, then read

+- YcFileWriter
+    -